adlnet/xAPI-Spec/xAPI.md

 ##### Description
-The Experience API provides a facility for Activity Providers to save arbitrary data in the form of documents, which may be related to an Activity, Agent, or combination of both.
+The Experience API provides a facility for Activity Providers to save arbitrary data in the form of documents, perhaps related to an Activity, Agent, or combination of both.

 ##### Details
 Note that the following table shows generic properties, not a JSON Object as many other tables